-Step 2: Import certificates for the key management server
+Import key management server certificates

-As the next step, you import certificates for authentication between the storage array and the key management server.
-There are two types of certificates: the client certificate validates the storage array's controllers, while the key management server certificate validates the server.
+For external key management, you import certificates for authentication between the storage array and the key management server so the two entities can trust each other.
+There are two types of certificates: the client certificate validates the controllers, while the key management server certificate validates the server.

-- You must be logged in with a user profile that includes Security admin permissions.
-Otherwise, certificate functions do not appear. - You have a signed client certificate file (see Step 1: Complete and submit CSR for authentication with a key management server), and you have copied that file to the host where you are accessing System Manager.
-A client certificate validates the storage array's controllers, so the key management server can trust their Key Management Interoperability Protocol (KMIP) requests. - You must retrieve the server certificate file from the key management server, and then copy that file to the host where you are accessing System Manager.
-A key management server certificate validates the key management server, so the storage array can trust its IP address.

-For more information about the server certificate, consult the documentation for your key management server.
+• You must be logged in with a user profile that includes Security admin permissions.
+Otherwise, certificate functions do not appear.

+A client certificate is available for the storage array.

+A client certificate validates the storage array's controllers, so the key management server can trust their IP addresses.
+To obtain a client certificate, you must complete a CSR for the storage array and then upload it to the key management server.
+From the server, generate a client certificate.

+The key management server certificate is available.

+A key management server certificate validates the server, so the storage array can trust its IP address.
+To obtain a key management server certificate, you must generate it from the key management server.

 This task describes how to upload certificate files for authentication between the storage array controllers and the key management server.
-You must load both the client certificate file for the controllers and the server certificate file for the key management server.

-- Select Settings > Certificates. - From the Key Management tab, select Import.
+- 1. Select Settings > Certificates. - 2.
+From the Key Management tab, select Import.